Skip to main content

 The first workflow is intentionally narrow:

-- Register an entity, set canonical wallets and roles, and anchor baseline governing documents by hash.
+1. Register an entity, set authority and canonical operational wallets, and anchor baseline governing documents by hash.

 Measurable outcome: